block42-blockchain-company/liquid-icx/README.md

 *If a user would stake on his own he would have to also wait the same amount of days to unstake.*

 ###### Rewards

-Staking rewards distribution from the network has to be manually triggered.
+Staking rewards distribution from the network can happen only once per term and has to be manually triggered.
 Anyone can trigger this function which will execute claiming new rewards, distribution of LICX to eligible users, restaking and redelegating ICX.
 Wallets that have less than 10 LICX in them are not eligible to prevent dust attacks (this number may be a subject to change).
 ***
 ### LICX functions